breaches-net/website/content/breaches/hiapk-com.md

 categories = []
 acknowledged = "No"
 +++
 In approximately 2014, it's alleged that the Chinese Android store known as <a href="http://hiapk.com/" target="_blank" rel="noopener">HIAPK</a> suffered a data breach that impacted 13.8 million unique subscribers.
-The data in the breach contains usernames, email addresses and salted MD5 password hashes and was provided to HIBP by white hat security researcher and data analyst Adam Davies.
+The data in the breach contains usernames, email addresses and salted MD5 password hashes.